 The Pomodoro is mightier than procrastination

 I’ll admit that before hearing about Jim’s experience, I had never used the Pomodoro Technique® myself.
-I’ll also admit that I am almost the exact opposite of Jim (though we both have ADHD… read about my experience in getting diagnosed here).
+I’ll also admit that I am almost the exact opposite of Jim (though we both have ADHD).
 You see, I am a chronic procrastinator.
 When I reach a point where I am overwhelmed and there are too many demands on my plate, I am able to focus in and knock out an incredible amount of work.
 However, getting started on mundane everyday tasks (such as writing this blog post) has always been a challenge.

 After hearing about Jim’s success, I decided to try the Pomodoro Technique® for myself.